Flowers in the Attic (1987 film)

-Flowers in the Attic is a 1987 American psychological drama film directed by Jeffrey Bloom and starring Louise Fletcher, Victoria Tennant, Kristy Swanson, and Jeb Stuart Adams.
-Its plot follows four children who, after the death of their father, are held captive in the attic of their abusive grandmother's sprawling estate by their cruel and manipulative mother.
+Flowers in the Attic is a 1987 American psychological horror film directed by Jeffrey Bloom and starring Louise Fletcher, Victoria Tennant, Kristy Swanson, and Jeb Stuart Adams.
+Its plot follows four youngsters who, after the death of their father, are held captive in the attic of their abusive grandmother's sprawling estate by their cruel and manipulative mother.
 It is based on V. C. Andrews' 1979 novel of the same name.

-At one point Wes Craven was scheduled to direct the film, and had completed a screenplay draft.
-Producers were disturbed by his approach to the incest-laden story, however, and Jeffrey Bloom ended up with writing and directing duties.
+At one point, Wes Craven was scheduled to direct the film, and had completed a screenplay draft.
+Producers were disturbed by his approach to the incest-laden story, and Jeffrey Bloom ended up with writing and directing duties.